Harel00944/Harel-RF-Switch-/README.md

 # Harel-RF-Switch-
-This PCB is an RF Switch Board designed for operation up to 1 GHz with minimal flatness variation, and it performs reliably up to 2.5 GHz in practice.
-The design is based on the F2932NBGP SPDT RF switch from Renesas, enabling digital control of RF signal routing between multiple paths.
+This PCB is an RF Switch Board designed for operation up to 1 GHz with minimal flatness variation, designed to achieve the best possible flatness considering the use of a standard JLCPCB 4-layer stack-up (non-RF specialized) in order to keep manufacturing costs low.